raenardmanaois/Diabetic-Patient-30-Day-Readmission-Analysis/README.md

 Overview

-Hospital readmissions within 30 days are a key quality and cost metric in healthcare — they're tied to Medicare reimbursement penalties and are widely used as a proxy for gaps in care coordination and discharge planning.
+Hospital readmissions within 30 days are a key quality and cost metric in healthcare; they're tied to Medicare reimbursement penalties and are widely used as a proxy for gaps in care coordination and discharge planning.
 This project explores which patient and encounter-level factors are associated with 30-day readmission risk among diabetic patients, using a real, publicly available clinical dataset spanning 130 US hospitals from 1999–2008.

 The Data